MohamedTharwat21/ThinkInk/README.md

 ### **2. Encoder**

-The pre-encoder transforms EEG feature space into the embedding space required by the pre-trained Seq2Seq model.
+The encoder transforms EEG feature space into the embedding space required by the trained Seq2Seq model.

 #### **Components of the Encoder**
 1. **Non-Linear Transformation**: